Rigidity around Poisson Submanifolds: Introduction

 Conn's proof has been formalized in \cite{Miranda,Monnier} into an abstract Nash Moser normal form theorem.
 It is likely that part (a) of our Theorem \ref{Main_Theorem_intro} could be proven using Theorem 6.8 in \cite{Miranda}.
 Due to some technical issues (see Remark \ref{Remark_SCI}), we cannot apply this result to conclude neither part (b) of our Theorem \ref{Main_Theorem_intro} nor the normal form Theorem \ref{The_normal_form_theorem}, therefore we follow a direct approach.

 We also simplified Conn's argument by giving coordinate free statements and working with flows of vector fields.
 For the expert: we gave up on the polynomial-type inequalities using instead only inequalities which assert tameness of certain maps, i.e.\ we work in Hamilton's category of tame Fr\'echet spaces.
 Our proof deviates the most from Conn's when constructing the homotopy operators.
 Conn recognizes the Poisson cohomology of $\pi_{\mathfrak{g}_x}$ as the Chevalley-Eilenberg cohomology of $\mathfrak{g}_x$ with coefficients in the Fr\'echet space of smooth functions.
 By passing to the Lie group action on the corresponding Sobolev spaces, he proves existence of tame (in the sense of Hamilton \cite{Ham}) homotopy operators for this complex.
 We, on the other hand, regard this cohomology as Lie algebroid cohomology, and prove a general tame vanishing result for the cohomology of Lie algebroids integrable by groupoids with compact $s$-fibers.
-This is done by further identifying this complex with the invariant part of the de Rham complex of $s$-foliated forms on the Lie groupoid, and then we use the fiberwise inverse of the Laplace-Beltrami operator to construct the homotopy operators.\\
+This is done by further identifying this complex with the invariant part of the de Rham complex of $s$-foliated forms on the Lie groupoid, and by using the fiberwise inverse of the Laplace-Beltrami operator in order to construct the homotopy operators.\\

 \textbf{Acknowledgments.} This project is part of my PhD thesis and was proposed by my advisor Marius Crainic.
 I would like to thank him for his constant help and support throughout my work.
 Many thanks as well to Eva Miranda, Florian Sch\"atz and Ivan Struchiner for useful discussions.
+The referee's suggestions improved the initial version.
 This research was supported by the ERC Starting Grant no. 279729.